Avans-ATGM/CompBio/Assembly.md

   bases
 - genes and operons covered

-It is easy with [Quast](https://cab.spbu.ru/software/QUAST/) to compare these measures among several assemblies.
-The program can be used on their [website](https://cab.spbu.ru/software/QUAST/), or installed via `conda` as we did at the start of this lesson.
+It is easy with [Quast](https://github.com/ablab/quast) to compare these measures among several assemblies.
+The program can be used via `conda` as we did at the start of this lesson.

-Run [Quast](https://cab.spbu.ru/software/QUAST/) with both assembly scaffolds.fasta files to compare the results.
+Run [Quast](https://github.com/ablab/quast) with both assembly scaffolds.fasta files to compare the results.

 ```